15 Epic Hikes in Banff National Park, Canada

 • View Trail Notes

-Parker Ridge is one of the least challenging, yet best hikes in Banff.
+Parker Ridge is one of the least challenging, yet best hikes at Banff.
 It starts on the west side of the spectacular Icefields Parkway, a few miles from the Banff-Jasper border, and features a wide-open pathway to Saskatchewan Glacier with expansive views across the valley on most of the trek.

 This trail is also known for being blanketed in colorful wildflowers in the summer.
 Couple that with its views of Mount Athabasca, Andromeda, and Cirrus Mountain, and it’s easy to understand why it’s so popular!

-3. Bow Glacier Falls
+7. Bow Glacier Falls Trail

 Bow Glacier Falls (Heidi Kuhn)